-A SUMMARY OF OTHER ISSUES RAISED IN SUBMISSIONS
+SUMMARY OF OTHER ISSUES RAISED IN SUBMISSIONS

-This appendix sets out the issues raised in the first round of consultation on this rule change request and the AEMC's response to each issue.
+This appendix sets out the issues raised in the first and second rounds of consultation on this rule change request and the AEMC's response to each issue.
 If an issue raised in a submission has been discussed in the main body of this document, it has not been included in this table.